Jean-Baptiste Salpointe: Early life and education

-Work in southwestern United States
+Priesthood

+Salpointe was ordained a priest for the Diocese of Clermont in France on December 20, 1851, by Bishop Louis-Charles Féron.
+In 1859, Salpointe volunteered to come to the New Mexico Territory in the United States as a missionary.

 In 1860, Salpointe was assigned to the parish in Mora, New Mexico, where he served for six years.
 The expanse of that parish extended for over 200 miles from north to south.
 Among his accomplishments at Mora was his success in persuading the Sisters of Loretto and the De La Salle Christian Brothers to come to the parish and establish schools there.

-In Arizona territory
+Vicar Apostolic of Arizona

-In August 1864, Bishop Jean-Baptiste Lamy of Santa Fe was informed that the Jesuits in Arizona had been recalled by their Superior and that the Arizona territory was left without priests to care for the spiritual wants of its people.
-Salpointe was appointed Vicar General of the Arizona Missions.
+In August 1864, Bishop Jean-Baptiste Lamy of Santa Fe was informed that the Jesuits in Arizona had been recalled by their superior and that the Arizona territory was left without priests to care for the spiritual wants of its people.
+Salpointe was appointed vicar general of the Arizona Missions.

-On February 7, 1866 Salpointe arrived in Tucson, Arizona along with two priests from Santa Fe.
-At the time Arizona consisted of approximately 6,000 settlers in some half a dozen settlements and several mining camps, as well as the Native Americans that inhabited the territory.
+On February 7, 1866, Salpointe arrived in Tucson, Arizona, along with two priests from Santa Fe.
+At the time, Arizona consisted of approximately 6,000 settlers in some half a dozen settlements and several mining camps, as well as the Native Americans that inhabited the territory.
 Salpointe set about building churches, organizing new congregations, and founding schools and hospitals in the territory.
-According to historian David Leighton, of the Arizona Daily Star newspaper, Salpointe helped complete the San Agustin Church in Tucson.
+Salpointe helped complete the San Agustin Church in Tucson.
 This was the first cathedral church built in what was then called the Arizona Territory, now the State of Arizona.

-In 1868 Arizona was given the status of a Vicariate Apostolic by the Church and Salpointe was appointed its first bishop.
+In 1868, Pope Pius IX designated Arizona as a vicariate apostolic.
+He appointed Salpointe as the titular bishop of Dorylaëum and as vicar apostolic of Arizona on September 25, 1868.
+Salpointe was consecrated on June 20, 1869, in France by Féron at the Cathedral of Our Lady of the Assumption of Clermont-Ferrand in Clermont-Ferrand.

-Back to Santa Fe
+Coadjutor Archbishop and Archbishop of Santa Fe

-On February 19, 1885, Bishop Salpointe was appointed coadjutor to Archbishop Lamy of Santa Fe, but remained as administrator of the Vicarate of Arizona until the appointment of his successor, Bishop Peter Bourgade, in early 1885.
-Salpointe then succeeded Lamy as Archbishop of Santa Fe on July 18, 1885.
+On February 19, 1885, Salpointe was appointed as coadjutor archbishop of Santa Fe to assist Lamy, but remained as administrator of the Vicariate of Arizona until the appointment of his successor, Bishop Peter Bourgade, in early 1885.
+Salpointe then succeeded Lamy as archbishop of Santa Fe on July 18, 1885.

 Retirement and death

-Archbishop Salpointe retired on January 7, 1894, and moved to Tucson, where he wrote a history of the Catholic Church in the Southwestern United States.
+Archbishop Salpointe retired as archbishop of Santa Fe on January 7, 1894.
+He moved to Tucson, where he wrote a history of the Catholic Church in the Southwestern United States.
 Salpointe died on July 15, 1898, and is buried under the altar of St. Augustine Cathedral in Tucson.
 Salpointe Catholic High School in that city is named in his honor.